flare-foundation/docs/docs/dev/reference/the-flaredrop.md

 ### Batched Claiming

-The `Dist.autoClaim()` method allows claiming the Flaredrop for an arbitrary amount of accounts in a single call, with convenient default values.
+The `Dist.autoClaim()` method allows claiming the FlareDrop for an arbitrary amount of accounts in a single call, with convenient default values.

 ```solidity
 function autoClaim(